 The cost of wholesale energy to suppliers will determine how much customers will pay.
 If wholesale prices go up, then business energy bills will also increase.

-The changes in business energy wholesale prices in 2023
+Changes in business energy wholesale prices between 2021 and 2025

 Different UK business energy contract types

-There are a range of business energy contract types out there, each with different conditions and rates.
+There is a range of business energy contract types out there, each with different conditions and rates.

 Fixed